Stop the Price Gouging

 Here are some ways we can all come together to fight back against corporate greed.

-The FTC and DOJ have the power to block mergers that create giant, consolidated, market-controlling behemoths.
+The FTC and DOJ have the power to challenge mergers that create giant, consolidated, market-controlling behemoths.
 Farm Action has also urged them to better enforce our nation’s antitrust laws and prioritize competition as they review mergers.
 Under the Robinson-Patman Act, they could start investigating and exploring the extent of abuses and target their enforcement efforts.
-Farm Action’s political partner, Farm Action Fund, has also endorsed legislation that would even break up harmful mergers from decades past.
+Farm Action’s political partner, Farm Action Fund, has also endorsed legislation that would even break up harmful mergers from decades past, including the Strengthening Antitrust Enforcement for Meatpacking Act and the Prohibiting Anticompetitive Mergers Act.

 WILL YOU HELP FUND THE FIGHT?